henriquemiranda/phononwebsite/README.md

     In [1]: phbst, phdos = abifile.anaget_phbst_and_phdos_files()
     In [2]: phbst.phbands.view_phononwebsite()

-If you already have a PHBST.nc netcdf file produced by anaddb you can visualize it by doing:
+If you already have a PHBST.nc netcdf file produced by anaddb you can visualize it with:

     $ abiview.py phbands example_PHBST.nc -web